mikegcoleman/docker101-linux/README.md

 Background containers are how you'll run most applications.
 Here's a simple example using MySQL.

-Let's run MySQL in the background as a detached container and name the running container `mydb`.
+Let's run MySQL in the background as a detached container (`--detach`) and name the running container `mydb`.
 We'll also use an environment variable to set the root password (NOTE: This should never be done in production):

 ```
 docker container run \